taherkhan30/sparta-vagrant-nodejs/README.md

 Uses a static IP to access your application through your chosen web browser.

 #### Step 7
-Vagrant plugin install `vagrant-hostsupdater`
+Vagrant plugin install

+`vagrant-hostsupdater`

-use the above command to install the hosts updater plugin
+Use the above command to install the hosts updater plugin

 #### Step 8
 Add the following ruby code to Vagrant file